vicendominguez/nginx-zabbix-template/README.md

 Description
 -----------

-This is a minimal template to get info from your NGINX server.
+This is a minimal template to get info from your NGINX server from two places.
+Via zabbix-agentd in clients or via externalscripts in zabbix server.
+Choose your option.

 Monitoring information by now: